rinkurock/easy-docker/readme.md

 # Easy Docker
 An easy way to maintain PHP version with some essential config like as virtual Host, Mysql, Redis and more.
-It's only for locahost :)
+It's only for localhost :)

 ## Getting started